OpenKMIP/SLUGS/docs/source/development.rst

 by a blank line and a description of the change, including feature details, testing and documentation updates, feature limitations, known issues, etc.

-The issue number fo the issue associated with the commit should be included at the end of the commit message, if it exists.
+The issue number for the issue associated with the commit should be included at the end of the commit message, if it exists.
 If the commit is the final one for a specific issue, use ``Closes #XXX`` or ``Fixes #XXX`` to link the issue and close it simultaneously.